 Alcohol abuse at work

 The amount of damage drug and alcohol abuse can do to a person’s health is quite astounding.
-You may be surprised to know that the afflicted person is not the only one who is affected.
 Drug and alcohol abuse can damage or destroy a person’s career and family.
 Addiction can lead to illness, injury and/or death.

 Chronic intoxication causes mental changes that negatively impact decision making.
-Additionally, a person who is chronically impaired often experiences lowered inhibition levels leading to excessive risk taking.
+Chronic impairment results in lowered inhibition levels.
+This can result in the addict taking excessive risks.
 This can cause dangerous conditions in the workplace.
 Drugs and alcohol change a person’s thought processes.
 It’s difficult to concentrate while under the influence of drugs or alcohol.
-Judgment is impaired and abilities such as depth perception and reaction time are negatively impacted.
+Judgment, perception and reaction time can be negatively impacted.

 Problems for all